 The student population of Community College of Vermont has declined by 7% over five years.

-The student:teacher ratio of 12:1 has decreased from 29:1 over five years.
+The student:teacher ratio of 16:1 has stayed the same over five years.

-The Community College of Vermont diversity score of 0.37 is less than the state average of 0.40.
-The school's diversity has grown by 79% over five years.
+The Community College of Vermont diversity score of 0.29 is less than the state average of 0.40.
+The school's diversity has declined by 16% over five years.